mrocklin/blog/_posts/work/2016-02-22-dask-distributed-part-3.md

     novice users.
 We should probably adapt existing high-level functions in dask.array to robustly handle the distributed data case.
 *   Need a larger problem:  Our dataset could have fit into a Macbook Pro.
-    A larger dataset that could not have been effiiently investigated from a single machine would have really cemented the need for this technology.
+    A larger dataset that could not have been efficiently investigated from a single machine would have really cemented the need for this technology.
 *   Easier deployment:  The solution above with `qsub` was straightforward but not always accessible to novice users.
 Additionally while SGE is common